hdgarrood/purescript-benchotron/docs/Benchotron/Core.md

 type BenchmarkF a = { slug :: String, title :: String, sizes :: Array Int, sizeInterpretation :: String, inputsPerSize :: Int, gen :: Int -> Gen a, functions :: Array (BenchmarkFunction a) }
 ```

 A value representing a benchmark to be performed.
-The type parameter 'e'
-is provided to allow you to supply a random value generator with arbitrary
-effects, if you need to.
-The type parameter 'a' is the type of the input
+The type parameter is
-to each of the competing functions in the benchmark.
+the type of the input to each of the competing functions in the benchmark.

 **Attributes**